phinixBlack2024/graphql/README.md

 [Contribution guidelines for this project](doc/images/2.png) [Contribution guidelines for this project](doc/images/3.png) [Contribution guidelines for this project](doc/images/4.png)
+2. If sceenshort are not clear thne you can go to this [url](https://app.eraser.io/workspace/g8qRKRVaoXoOxIYgnyk3?origin=share)

 ## Package user
  1. express